Can I do the Race Around Ireland or Irish Ultra Challenge unsupported?

 Is the route marked?

-No. Part of the challange of a race like this is navigation.
+No. Part of the challenge of a race like this is navigation.
+Click here for information about the route.

 How do we navigate?